shakna-israel/upscaler_analysis/Testing.md

 However, the subjective analysis of an image doesn't supply us with a source of truth.
 This document reflects an attempt to create an objective measure to compare the algorithm against existing industry standard algorithms, and to provide a source of truth that could be used for further improvements to the algorithm.

-Measuring the quality of an image is a difficult problem, and so we rely on a measure that may not be entirely appropriate all of the time, necessitating a large dataset to hide any outliers.
+Measuring the quality of an image is a difficult problem, and so we rely on a measure that may not be entirely appropriate all of the time, necessitating a larger dataset to draw any conclusions.

 The industry-standard for measuring quality, Structural Similiarity (SSIM) indexing was examined as a possible measure early in the process, and discarded after it failed to tell the difference between several pairs of vastly different images.